uio-bmi/immuneML/docs/source/tutorials/how_to_generate_a_random_repertoire_dataset.rst

     d1:
       format: RandomRepertoireDataset
       params:
-        result_path: ./ # where to store the resulting dataset
         repertoire_count: 100 # number of repertoires to be generated
         sequence_count_probabilities: # the probabilities have to sum to 1
           100: 0.5 # the probability that any repertoire will have 100 sequences